samvv/dotty/README.md

 ## How It Works

-Dotty is written in Rust and wraps around a bare Git repository and provides commands to add any file on the file system, without being hit by performance issues.
+Dotty is written in Rust, wraps around a bare Git repository and provides commands to add any file on the file system, without being hit by performance issues.
 It also tracks the metadata of files in a simple JSON file.
 This makes it possible, for example, to track files in `/etc`.

 ## Commands

-Note that most, if not all, commands require `sudo` to work.
+Note that most, if not all, commands require `sudo` to work if you're going to track something not in `$HOME`.

 The following environment variables are supported: